 The UK and the EU also don’t include shea in the significant tree nuts for labelling requirements.

 Personal care products can be problematic as they don’t need to contain allergen statements.
 A product containing shea needs to list this as an ingredient.
 However, you may also see it identified by a botanical name instead of shea nut butter.

-You can read more about the importance of checking for food ingredients beauty products and cosmetics in our post 10 personal care products to check for food allergens
+You can read more about the importance of checking for food ingredients beauty products and cosmetics in our post about personal care products to check for food allergens.

 References and more information

 Find out more information about shea nuts and shea allergy from: